apache/druid/docs/development/extensions-core/spark.md

 most functionality in `extensions-core`.
 Custom plugins consisting of a string name and one or more serializable generator functions must be registered before the first Spark action which would depend on them is called.

+## Deploying to a Spark cluster
+This extension can be run on a Spark cluster in one of two ways: bundled as part of an application jar or uploaded as a library jar to a Spark cluster and included in the classpath provided to Spark applications by the application manager.
+If the second approach is used, this extension should be built with `mvn clean package -pl extensions-core/spark-extensions` and the resulting jar `druid-spark-extensions-<VERSION>.jar` uploaded to the Spark cluster.
+Application jars should then be built with a compile-time dependency on `org.apache.druid.extensions:druid-spark-extensions` (e.g. marked as `provided` in Maven or with `compile` in Gradle).

 ## Configuration Reference

 ### Metadata Client Configs